stuartepworth1-web/dogswab-app-clean-new/README.md

-# DOGSWAB Pet Diagnostic App
+# DOGSWAB Pet Health Education App

-A modern pet health consultation app powered by Anthropic Claude AI with professional veterinary marketplace and insurance integration.
+A pet health education platform providing educational information and connecting pet owners with veterinary professionals and insurance providers.

+## ⚠️ CRITICAL MEDICAL DISCLAIMER

+**DOGSWAB provides EDUCATIONAL INFORMATION ONLY and does NOT provide medical advice, diagnosis, or treatment.
+This app CANNOT replace professional veterinary examination.
+We are NOT licensed veterinarians and do NOT practice veterinary medicine.**

+**For ALL health concerns, symptoms, or medical decisions about your pet, you MUST consult with a licensed veterinarian immediately.
+For emergencies, contact your veterinarian or emergency animal hospital RIGHT NOW.**

 ## 🚀 Features

-### **AI Health Consultations**
+### **Pet Health Education (Information Only)**
-- Real-time AI-powered pet health analysis using Anthropic Claude
+- General pet health information and educational guidance
-- Photo symptom analysis and diagnosis
-- Emergency detection with immediate alerts
-- Personalized recommendations based on pet profiles
+- Educational content about pet care
-- 24/7 availability for health questions
+- Educational health tracking and record keeping
+- Veterinary resource directory
+- Pet care educational reminders and tips
+- **NOT medical advice, diagnosis, or treatment**

 ### **Professional Veterinary Network**
 - Licensed veterinarian marketplace
-- Video and in-person consultations
+- Find and contact local veterinarians
 - Emergency and routine care booking
-- House call services
-- Direct vet-to-owner messaging
+- Veterinary clinic directory
 - 15% commission structure for vets

 ### **Comprehensive Health Management**
 - Multi-pet profiles with detailed health tracking
 - Vaccination and medication reminders
 - Complete health history records
-- Wellness score monitoring
-- Symptom and behavior tracking
+- Health milestone tracking
 - Photo-based health records

 ### **Pet Insurance Integration**